 Bonnie McDonald, Chief Happiness Officer

 With a passion for the outdoors and love for mountain adventure, Bonnie moved from Massachusetts to Colorado as soon as she graduated from college.
 She arrived in Vail, jobless and homeless, where she remained for 13 fun-filled years.
-There, Bonnie became a practiced ski bum, rock climber, and mountain biker, as well as a successful business owner, then skilled healthcare executive, specializing in Communication and Operations.
+There, Bonnie became a practiced ski bum, rock climber, and mountain biker, as well as a successful business owner, then skilled healthcare executive.

-Bonnie met fiance Will Olson on a mountain bike trip in 2010.
-His sudden death, in August 2015, on Stage 3 of the Big Mountain Enduro race in Crested Butte, CO, was the catalyst for her co-founding Backcountry Lifeline, whereby she hopes to bring safety and training to mountain bikers and event organizers.
+Bonnie met fiancé Will Olson on a mountain bike trip in 2010.
+His sudden death in a mountain bike race in Crested Butte, CO, was the catalyst for her co-founding Backcountry Lifeline, whereby she hopes to bring safety and training to mountain bikers and event organizers.

-Bonnie’s credentials include a BA in Business, a Graduate Certificate in Health Management, and graduate studies in Health Informatics.
+Bonnie’s credentials include a BA in Business (St. Anselm College) and Graduate Certificates in Health Management (University of Massachusetts), High Performance Leadership (University of Denver Daniels College of Business), and Seth Godin’s altMBA.
 Bonnie is a Wilderness First Responder, an American Red Cross instructor, and an EMT.

 Flynn George, Dirt Monkey